oscal-compass/compliance-trestle/docs/tutorials/cli.md

 ## `trestle sign`

 Trestle sign writes a detached DSSE envelope for a JSON file.
-It canonicalizes the JSON using RFC 8785, computes a SHA-256 digest, records that digest in an in-toto Statement, and signs the Statement with a PEM private key.
+It canonicalizes the JSON using RFC 8785, computes an artifact digest (SHA-256 by default), records that digest in an in-toto Statement, and signs the Statement with a PEM private key.

 The sign and verify commands are beta features.
 Enable them before use: